hdShang/arxiv-daily/docs/cs-RO/2025-09-22/papers/250917783v2-roboseek-you-need-to-interact-with-your-objects.md

 ---
 layout: default
-title: RoboSeek: You Need to Interact with Your Objects
+title: "RoboSeek: You Need to Interact with Your Objects"
 ---

 # RoboSeek: You Need to Interact with Your Objects